 The settlement negotiation process will take time, though exactly how long will be determined by various factors, such as the statute of limitations.
 This is a time limit set by legislature regarding the fixed period of time in which you are able to file a lawsuit.
 However, even if you do file a lawsuit to avoid running out the statute of limitations, this does not mean that the case will go to trial.
 It is still possible to settle out of court at this stage.

 The first step in filing a lawsuit is to file a complaint document with the Clerk of the Court in the jurisdiction that is appropriate for your case.
-You will then become the Petitioner, or the Plaintiff.
+You will then become the Petitioner or the Plaintiff.
 The person you’re filing the suit against becomes the Respondent, or the Defendant.
-You will have to ensure that the defendant is served with your lawsuit, which you can do through the Sherriff’s office, the County Marshall, or by a court appointed process server.
+You will have to ensure that the defendant is served with your lawsuit, which you can do through the Sherriff’s office, the County Marshall, or by a court-appointed process server.
 The next step is for the defendant to file his or her response to your allegations.
 Then, there will be a period of discovery.
 At this time, both sides are able to build a case through relevant evidence and information that may not have been available before.
 At the end of the discovery phase, the case is set and scheduled for trial.
 Both sides can continue to work towards a settlement and attempt to avoid going to trial.

 An accident that involves a large truck involves more property damage, injuries/deaths, fear, expense, and loss.
 Because they cause such a significant and unspeakable amount of damage in accidents, trucks are commonly known as “highway missiles” by victims of their destruction.

 If you don’t know the intricacies of truck accident cases and how different law enforcement agencies and regulatory agencies are involved, then you may end up losing your case or receiving less compensation than you deserve.
-Your case may require contact with these federal and state regulatory authorities and law enforcement agencies, so your lawyer should know who to contact and how to receive the necessary documents.
+Your case may require contact with these federal and state regulatory authorities and law enforcement agencies, so your car wreck lawyer should know who to contact and how to receive the necessary documents.

 Unlike ordinary car accidents, when a large truck is involved, it may not be as clear who you should be filing a lawsuit against.
 The company of the driver may be held accountable, and it may be that the driver and the company are from two different states.
 Thus, it takes experience and an understanding of the law as it pertains to large truck auto accidents to ensure that the suit is filed in the right place, at the right time.
 This can tremendously impact the value of your claim and whether or not your case can even be won.
 There may be one defendant or there may be multiple defendants.
-Plus, a judgment is no more than a piece of paper if you are unable to collect, so this is also an important factor that an experienced auto accident attorney in Fayette County, GA can help you with.
+Plus, a judgment is no more than a piece of paper if you are unable to collect, so this is also an important factor that an experienced car wreck lawyer in Fayette County, GA can help you with.

 It is equally important to note that in cases involving large trucks and trucking companies, the defendant may have unlimited resources to attempt to prove their case.
 They can afford the best experts to present their case in the most favorable light.
 They will work with reconstruction engineers, trucking industry compliance specialists, economists, medical experts, life care planners, and more.
 An inexperienced lawyer may be easily bullied into accepting a lower settlement or may be ineffective at presenting your case against the case of the large company.
 Always work with an attorney who has the experience, knowledge, and confidence to maximize your recovery.